RGSS3/writings/prolog-back.md

 fib(0, 1).
 fib(1, 1).
 fib(N, A) :-
+  % 1. fetch two known fib
   N1 is N - 1,
   N2 is N - 2,
   fib(N1, A1),
   fib(N2, A2),
+  % 2. calculate the new one
   A is A1 + A2,
   writeln((N, A)),
+  % 3. update database
   asserta((fib(N, A) :- !)).  % asserta means to insert this before all fib(_, _) clauses, ! will cut the backtracking.
 ```

 `Code 3` slightly optimizes without many modifications to `Code 1`

 ### Pouring Water problem
 Imagine you have 3 jugs with volume 10/7/3,
 Only Jug 10 is full, the other two are empty.